-You will incur immediate and substantial dilution of \$20.35 in the net tangible book value per share of the shares you purchase in this offering.
+You will incur immediate and substantial dilution in the net tangible book value per share of the shares you purchase in this offering.
 To the extent outstanding options to purchase common stock are exercised, there will be further dilution.
-The net tangible book value per share of existing stockholders will increase by \$2.48 because of this offering.

-OUR STOCK PRICE IS LIKELY TO BE HIGHLY VOLATILE AND THE VALUE OF YOUR INVESTMENT COULD DECLINE SIGNIFICANTLY
+OUR STOCK PRICE IS LIKELY TO BE HIGHLY VOLATILE

 The market prices for securities of biotechnology companies in general have been highly volatile and may continue to be highly volatile in the future.
-Moreover, our stock has fluctuated frequently, and these fluctuations are often not related to our financial results.
-The 52-week range of the market price of our stock has ranged from \$5.50 to \$35.31 per share, which is a significantly greater change than that experienced by many other companies.
 The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of our common stock:

-announcements of technological innovations or new products by us or our competitors;

-- developments or disputes concerning patents or proprietary rights; - our licensees achieving or failing to achieve development milestones; - publicity regarding actual or potential medical results relating to products under development by us or our competitors; - regulatory developments in both the United States and foreign countries; - public concern as to the safety of pharmaceutical products; - actual or anticipated fluctuations in our operating results; - changes in financial estimates or recommendations by securities analysts; - economic and other external factors or other disasters or crises; and - period-to-period fluctuations in our financial results.
+- announcements of technological innovations or new products by us or our competitors; - developments or disputes concerning patents or proprietary rights; - our collaborative partners achieving or failing to achieve development milestones; - publicity regarding actual or potential medical results relating to products under development by us or our competitors; - regulatory developments in both the United States and foreign countries; - public concern as to the safety of pharmaceutical products; - actual or anticipated fluctuations in our operating results; - changes in financial estimates or recommendations by securities analysts; - economic and other external factors or other disasters or crisis; and - period-to-period fluctuations in our financial results.

-PROBLEMS WITH YEAR 2000 COMPLIANCE COULD DISRUPT OUR OPERATIONS
+IF WE EXPERIENCE ANY PROBLEMS WITH YEAR 2000 COMPLIANCE, OUR OPERATIONS MAY BE DISRUPTED

 Beginning in the year 2000, the date fields coded in certain software products and computer systems will need to accept four digit entries in order to distinguish between years in the 1900s and years dated 2000 and higher (commonly known as the year 2000 problem).
 It is not clear what potential problems may arise as the biopharmaceutical industry, and other industries, try to resolve this year 2000 problem.
 It is possible that our currently installed computer systems, software products or other business systems, or those of our suppliers or service providers, working either alone or in conjunction with other software or systems, will not accept input of, store, manipulate and output dates for the year 2000 or subsequent years without error or interruption.
 We attempted to review and resolve those aspects of the year 2000 problem that are within our direct control and adjust to or influence those aspects that are not within our direct control.
-We have completed our assessment of our systems and expect that we will fully implement remediation and testing by the end of 1999.
+We have completed our assessment of our systems and expect remediation and testing to be fully implemented by the end of 1999.
 Our potential drug candidates do not have any year 2000 exposure.
-We have contacted our major vendors and suppliers with regard to their year 2000 compliance, and we will continue to monitor their compliance.
+Our major vendors and suppliers have been contacted with regard to their year 2000 compliance, and we will continue to monitor their compliance.